-The properties in which the Company currently has an interest in are in the exploration stage, as such, the Company does not recognize revenue from its exploration properties.
+The properties in which the Company currently has an interest are in the exploration stage, as such, the Company does not recognize revenue from its exploration properties.
 The Company's historical sources of capital have consisted of the sale of equity securities, loans, advances from related parties and interest income.
-In order for the Company to carry out planned exploration and development and pay for administrative costs, the Company will spend its working capital and expects to raise additional amounts externally as needed.
+In order for the Company to carry out planned exploration and development and pay for administrative costs, the Company expects to raise additional amounts externally as needed.

-The Company is not subject to any externally imposed capital requirements.
+The Company is not subject to any externally imposed capital requirements and there were no significant changes in its approach to capital management during the nine months ended December 31, 2022.